 Even those organizations that have mastered network security in public clouds have to deal with:

 - Operationalizing the DIY or backhaul model for hundreds of applications across dozens of teams.
 And, enabling this with short go live windows for each line of business that wants to launch a new application or updates to an existing app on a rolling basis – that’s day zero everyday (we want to prevent zero day).

 - Building a consistent security posture across multiple clouds, each of whom have their special ways of doing things.

 - Changes in existing cloud services, and introduction of new ones (AWS, Azure, and GCP all introduced or updated dozens of services last year).

 - Small staff with sufficient expertise in templates, scripting, cloud networking, and vendor-specific security tools.

 What’s Needed – A SaaS for Advanced Network Security in Public Clouds

 Organizations move to public clouds for agility (and a few other reasons).
-Dev teams are enamoured with the ability to build CI/CD pipelines that allow them to build, deploy and run applications fast.
+Dev teams are enamored with the ability to build CI/CD pipelines that allow them to build, deploy and run applications fast.
 This enables businesses to serve their customers without waiting for months to procure servers, customize them and then write code to run on them.

 When an application is ready, whether, in dev, test, staging, or runtime, the security solution must be: